-As a company that is recognized as the "leader in gas detection" we often get asked the question, "What has changed in terms of gas sensing technologies over the years and what should I look for?"
+As one of the leading companies in gas detection we often get asked, "What is trending in gas sensing technologies over the years?
+What should I look for?"

-In the past, customers seemed to be looking for the latest in sensing technologies focused on size and ease of integration alone.
-Recently, customers are looking much more closely at sensing technologies in order to easily integrate them into unique applications such as indoor air quality (IAQ), healthcare, agriculture, safety, university research, and much more.
+In the past, customers focused on speed, sensor technology, and accuracy.
+To date, customers are looking much more closely at low power and the ability to integrate with web-based or mobile technologies in order to easily integrate them into unique applications including environmental monitoring, pharmaceuticals, scientific, agriculture, industrial safety and more.

 Much like purchasing or buying a reputable car, customers now want the same high-class features, bells, and whistles in the latest gas sensing technologies.

-The improvements in technology now allow for the user to have full peace of mind in knowing their sensor is able to accurately provide measurements, analyze across multiple gases, and is easy enough to orchestrate, all within a simple touch screen panel or smartphone app.
+The maturing of previous gas sensor technologies now allows users to have full confidence in knowing their sensor is able to accurately provide measurements, analyze across multiple gases, and is easy enough to orchestrate, all within an easy-to-use, simple, and intuitive software.

-Advances over the last few decades have downsized sensors to the size of a coin, reduced the cost to under $100, and allowed for the design and manufacturing of the compact, sleek modules you can fit in the palm of your hand today.
+The real game-changer is the size of new sensors.
+Advances over the last few decades have miniaturized sensors to the size of a coin, reduced the cost significantly, and allowed for the design and manufacturing of the compact, sleek modules you can fit in the palm of your hand today.

 Not to mention these sensors have the ability to sense measurements at rapid speed and are packed with an abundance of capabilities and features.

-In terms of overall gas detection, customers often want to understand what distinguishes the best from the worst?
-Our engineering team decided to take a look at the technological advancements and key features that currently make certain devices standout in terms of accuracy, multiple measurement, lifespan, and wireless connectivity.
+Customers often want to understand what distinguishes the best from the worst.
+Our engineering team is constantly looking at the technological advancements and key features that currently make certain devices standout.

 Whether you need to detect CO2, O2, CO, or any other gas concentration finding the most effective, accurate, and reputable technology to do so, is not always an easy task.

-Below, we have categorized the top gas sensor technologies by important capability and those that our customers ask about the most frequent.
+Below, we have categorized the top gas sensor technologies by core capability and those features that our customers frequently ask about the most.

-Simply put, accuracy describes how closely the indicated value represents the actual measurement being monitored while taking into account all possible sources of error that could be relevant in an application.
+Accuracy describes how closely the indicated value represents the actual measurement being monitored while taking into account all possible sources of error that could be relevant in ones application.

 In the world of gas sensors, you will notice that accuracy is normally given two formats: +/- ppm and the percentage (%) of the measured value.
 The +/- ppm reading is an indicator of the range for an accurate reading.
 The percentage of the measured value is generally thought of as the "worst-case scenario" for the accuracy of that sensor.